alpacaaa/image_info/README.markdown

 This extension provides a sort of webservice that returns XML you can use as a dynamic datasource.

-The URL to use is the following: `yourdomain.com/extensions/image_info/service.php` (If you have installed symphony in a sub folder, you have to change the url accordingly).
+The URL to use is the following: `{$root}/extensions/image_info/service.php`

-Image Information accepts 4 parameters:
+Image Information accepts 5 parameters:

 - `section`*
 An handle or a section id
 - `entries`*
 a set of entries ids comma separated (eg.: 1,5,7)
+- `field_name`*
+field handle of the upload field where images are stored
 - `iptc`
 whether or not to include iptc info (bool, default to **true**)
 - `exif`